tracelabs/tofm/tofm.md

 ### What Background or Skills Do You Need to Conduct an OSINT Investigation?

-The two most important characteristics an investigator can have are:
+The most important characteristics an investigator can have are:

 - Curiosity
+- Integrity
+- Persistence
-- Discipline
+- Adaptability
-- Organized
+- Empathy

 Aside from those characteristics, it will be beneficial to have a background or understanding of the medium in which you will investigate.
 For example:

 - A social media / people-focused (SOCMINT) investigation could require you to have a good understanding of how social media platforms work or how the subject of your investigation communicates and interacts with others.
 - A Real Estate (REOSINT) focused investigation will require to have an understanding of how the buying and selling of property works in your area, where those records are kept and how you can access them.
+- A geolocation focused investigation (GEOINT) might need you to understand maps, traffic flow, land use, geography or visualisation skills, to demonstrate or clarify a geographical area or possible route.
 - A network or infrastructure focused investigation will require to have an understanding of networked system.
-You would need to understand things like DNS and WhoIs records.
+You would need to understand things like DNS and WHOIS records.

 The bullet points above are just a few of the different flavors of investigation you could come across.
-Also, a real world investigation could blend multiple types OSINT together.
-What starts out as a Network/Infrastructure investigation could quickly evolve in to a people-based SOCMINT investigation, as you try to understand who is behind a particular block of IP addresses or websites.
+Also, a real-world investigation could blend multiple types of OSINT together.
+What starts out as an IMINT (image) investigation could quickly evolve in to a people-based SOCMINT investigation, as you try to understand who is behind a particular block of digitally altered images.

-The fundamentals of investigation techniques don't change, but the places in which you conduct an investigation have evolved rapidly.
+The fundamentals of investigation techniques don't change, but the places where you conduct an investigation have evolved, and will continue to.

 ### Why Use OSINT?

 The amount of information available to the average person today is exponentially higher than it was for previous generations.
-Not only are we putting more and more information “out there” willingly, but more and more information is being collected, cataloged and sorted every single day.
+Not only are we putting more and more information “out there” willingly, but more and more information is being collected, catalogued, analyzed, sorted, and reported on every day.
 This explosion of accessible data has opened up the realm of investigation to an audience that would have been prohibited from it in years past.

-Leveraging Open Source Intelligence allows not only the average person to participate in an investigation, but can also augment and enrich a more “traditional” style of investigation.
-Law enforcement agencies around the world are incorporating OSINT in to more conventional police work, with some larger agencies having dedicated OSINT analysts.
+Leveraging Open Source Intelligence (OSINT) allows not only the average person to participate in an investigation, but can also augment and enrich a more traditional style of investigation.
+Law enforcement agencies around the world incorporate OSINT into more conventional police work, with some larger agencies having dedicated OSINT analysts.
 Businesses leverage OSINT to protect and monitor their brand and reputation.
 Cybersecurity teams use OSINT to unmask the bad actors behind malicious infrastructure or connect different pieces of network infrastructure back to one central actor.
 Individuals can use OSINT when buying or home, going on a date or selecting a caregiver for a child, pet or parent.
-Journalists use OSINT to uncover details about pretty much every big headline today.
+Journalists use OSINT to uncover details about pretty much every big headline you read.

 THe point is, almost all of us have been OSINTing our entire adult lives.
 We just didn’t know it was called that.